 The plant collection of the Botanical Gardens at Asheville is represented by over 600 species that are native to the Southern Appalachians.
 These include many species of trees, shrubs, wildflowers, vines, grasses and sedges.
 Habitats vary from the sunny and dry to the shaded and wet, allowing many suitable niches for a wide variety of plants.
 The Gardens is refuge to over 50 species that are considered uncommon, rare or endangered on a regional, state or federal level.
 Such species include Oconee Bells (Shortia galacifolia), Swamp Pink (Helonias bullata), Broad-leaved Coreopsis (Coreopsis latifolia), French Broad Heartleaf (Hexastylis rhombiformis) and Pale Yellow Trillium (Trillium discolor).

-Zoom Event (link will be sent upon completion of registration)
+Zoom Event (link will be sent one day prior to the event)

 Wednesday, Jan 26, 2022 at 2:00 p.m.
 Eastern Time

 Thursday, Jan 27, 2022 at 1:00 p.m.
 Eastern Time

 JOIN FOR JUST $16 A YEAR